lucyannofrota/smap_core/Documentation/Documentation.md

 Reference to the logger object of the node

 ### add_vertex()
-Given the current postion <span style="color:red">pos</span>, if the distance beteween the last node and the current position is grater than <span style="color:blue">VERTEX_DISTANCE</span>, a new vertice related to <span style="color:red">pos</span> will be added and a edge will be established beteween the last and current vertices.
+Given the current postion <span style="color:red">pos</span>, if the distance beteween the last node and the current position is grater than <span style="color:blue">VERTEX_DISTANCE</span>, a new vertex related to <span style="color:red">pos</span> will be added and a edge will be established beteween the last and current vertices.

 ### export_TopoGraph()
 Export a .png graph for visualization of the map